afkingshuk/tboard/README.md

-# Tasker
+# T-Board

-Tasker is a simple task management system that allows You to share your tasks with other users.
+T-Board is a simple task management system that allows You to share your tasks with other users.

+## Development Stack

+MERN (mongoDB, expressJS, reactJS, nodeJS )

 ## Getting Started